racerretrocoder/win32.virus.Bleach/README.md

 overwrites the master boot record
 Bypasses defender

-# and the special return of everyones favorite
+# and a special version of everyones favorite executable
-# bsod.exe
+# BSOD.exe

 Code coming soon